deanpcmad/shoppe-paypal/README.md

 + Redirect the user to PayPal using the previous URL
 + User logs in & accepts payment
 + Redirected to success URL and payment details are stored with the order
++ Complete order
-+ When the order is accepted, the payment will be executed/captured
++ When the order is accepted in the Shoppe admin, the payment will be executed/captured

 ## To Do

++ Tests!
 + When rejecting an order, payment is not refunded